Cuyahoga County Real Estate Litigation Lawyer

 - Landlord and tenant disputes

 Attorney Hull is equipped to handle any real estate matters that you or your business might encounter.
 He provides customized representation that is dedicated to protecting your interests.

 Attorney Hull helps Ohio homeowners stay in their homes by attempting to modify the terms of the loan.
 Options for resolving foreclosures commonly include loan modifications, short sales, deeds in lieu of foreclosure and consent judgments with deficiency waivers.
 Tools to help in this process include foreclosure mediation, and federal and state assistance programs.
-To arrange a free initial consultation to discuss your real estate concerns and the options available, please contact Cleveland landlord-tenant dispute attorney Bradley Hull today at 216-245-1633 or toll-free at 866-682-0430.
+To arrange a free initial consultation to discuss your real estate concerns and the options available, please contact Cleveland landlord-tenant dispute attorney Bradley Hull of Cavitch, Familo & Durkin Co.
+LPA today at 216-245-1633 or toll-free at 866-682-0430.